 The venue for 2017 was the Stratford ArtsHouse at 14 Rother Street, Stratford-upon-Avon CV37 6LU (the refurbished Civic Hall).

 Themes for the occasion revolve around Shakespeare, the influences on his work, his words, the Elizabethan/Tudor world, and St George.

-A menu has been developed with the Four Leaf Clover Foods to create a modern take on “Elizabethan”, with interestingly international influences on a bedrock of local ingredients (Vale of Evesham produce, meat from local farmers, for example).
-The menu has been uploaded to The Bard’s Night Menu page.
+A menu has been developed with the Four Leaf Clover Foods to create a modern take on “Elizabethan”, with interestingly international influences on a bedrock of local ingredients (Vale of Evesham produce, meat from local farms, for example).

 The setting for The Bard’s Night 2017 was in a banqueting format at tables of 8 or 10 in the octagonal space of the Stratford Artshouse.
 The space was dressed simply but effectively with hanging fabric banners, backdrop panels, with back projected images on stage, a 7m x 5m stage for performances, dramatic interruptions from the floor; musicians on ancient instruments, and linking material.

 Robert Ball – the professional artistic director who runs the Fred Theatre Company – joined the Bard’s Night team to cast and direct the performers and create a thoroughly entertaining whole.